AE0hello/open-source-arras/README.md

 ![Discord](https://img.shields.io/discord/1004907608018264094)
 ![GitHub repo size](https://img.shields.io/github/repo-size/AE0Hello/open-source-arras)

-## Important Notice
+> [!WARNING]

-**Open Source Arras is beta software.** This build is **not** representative of the final product.
+> **Open Source Arras is beta software.** This build is **not** representative of the final product.
 Expect bugs and missing features.
+>

-Major updates may introduce breaking changes that alter how certain things work.
+> Major updates may introduce breaking changes that alter how certain things work.
 It is **your responsibility** to keep your private server up-to-date and functioning.

 ## Setup Guide (Localhost)